With Anthos clusters on bare metal, you can define four types of clusters:

 the public keys are stored in the

-The command-line tool for creating clusters in Anthos clusters on bare metal is
+bmctl command-line tool to create clusters in Anthos clusters on bare metal.

 - Create a new directory for